Where to have a braai in Cape Town

 - Location: Oudekraal, Victoria Road, between Llandudno and Camps Bay

 Besides enjoying a traditional braai at one of the many braai spots, you are free to take a dip in the refreshing waters of the reservoir.
-The Silvermine Nature Reserve also boasts a variety of exciting hiking trails and walking routes as well as tons of hidden gems, waterfalls, and natural wonders to discover.
+The Silvermine Nature Reserve also boasts a variety of exciting hiking trails & incredible walking routes as well as tons of hidden gems, waterfalls & natural wonders to discover.
+Not to mention the beautiful mountain views you’ll get to admire!
+Silvermine Nature Reserve definitely has it ALL!

 - Location: Silvermine, Ou Kaapse Weg, Westlake, Cape Town

-Situated on the eastern slopes of Table Mountain, Newlands forest is a wonderfully relaxing and scenic place for enjoying a braai in Cape Town.
-There are several designated braai and picnic areas with built-in fire pits located throughout Newlands Forest.
-Surrounded by high pine trees, there is ample shade to lay down your picnic blanket, sit back, relax, and enjoy a stunning day out in the beautiful Cape Town outdoors.
+Situated on the eastern slopes of Table Mountain, Newlands Forest is a wonderfully relaxing & scenic place for enjoying a braai in Cape Town.
+Surrounded by lush woodlands, there are several designated braai & picnic areas with built-in fire pits located throughout.
+You can also opt to bring your own portable braai stand if you choose.
+Surrounded by high pine trees, there is ample shade to lay down your picnic blanket, sit back, relax & enjoy a stunning day out in the beautiful Cape Town outdoors.

 If you’re looking to pair your braai with something a little more adventurous, Newlands Forest boasts a variety of thrilling hiking trails to explore, ranging from beginner to more advanced.
-This certainly makes Newlands forest the ideal destination and Cape Town braai spot for hikers, nature lovers and adventurers.
+This certainly makes Newlands forest the ideal destination & Cape Town braai spot for hikers, nature lovers & adventurers!

-**Important note: The picnic site at Newlands Forest is closed from June 1st until the 30th of September.
-This happens every year.
+**Important note: The picnic site at Newlands Forest is closed from June 1st until the 30th of September every year.
 It opens again on October 1st but works on a first come, first serve basis.
-However, when the area is closed off, the area can be booked for private functions and photo shoots.
-For more info on how you can reserve this place for events, you may contact the Filming and Events office on 021 712 0527.
+However, when the area is closed off, the area can be booked for private functions & photo shoots.
+For more info on how you can reserve this place for events, contact the Filming and Events office on 021 712 0527.

 - Location: M3, Newlands Forest, Newlands, Cape Town

-Situated within the Table Mountain National Park, the serene woodlands of the Tokai Forest is perfect for enjoying a braai with family and friends.
-The Tokai Forest braai area is located on the edge of the Tokai Plantation, and offers visitors plenty of braai spots to choose from.
-For those looking to add a bit more adventure to their day, Tokai Forest boasts tons of thrilling trails and walks for nature lovers to enjoy.
-The wide-open spaces also makes it perfect for families looking to enjoy a fun day out.
+Situated within the Table Mountain National Park, the serene woodlands of Tokai Forest is perfect for enjoying a braai with family & friends.
+The Tokai Forest braai area is located on the edge of the Tokai Plantation & offers visitors plenty of braai spots to choose from.
+For those looking to add a bit more adventure to their day, Tokai Forest boasts tons of thrilling trails & walks for nature lovers to enjoy.
+The wide-open spaces also makes it perfect for families looking to enjoy a fun day out during a hot summer’s day in Cape Town!

 **Important note: Occasionally, the delicious smell of food attracts baboons to the picnic area hoping to get lucky.
-SANParks warns visitors to avoid contact and not feed the baboons.
+SANParks warns visitors to avoid contact & NOT to feed the baboons.

 - Location: Tokai Forest, Tokai Road, Tokai, Cape Town